-3. (Trained technician only) Make sure that processor 1 and 2 are seated correctly

-- 4. (Trained technician only) Remove processor 3 and 4 and restart the compute node. - 5.
+- 3. (Trained technician only) Make sure that processor 1 is seated correctly - 4.
+(Trained technician only) Remove processor 2 and restart the compute node. - 5.
 Replace the following components one at a time, in the order shown, restarting the compute node each time: - a.
 (Trained technician only) Processor - b.
 (Trained technician only) System board